The Burning Wheel: Publication history

-Following a successful Kickstarter campaign in 2016, a second book pertaining to the "Burning Wheel Gold" edition line was edited, the "Burning Wheel Codex".
-The "Burning Wheel Codex" updates the material from the Adventure, Monster and Magic Burner books for the previous Revised edition to the Gold rules, and also adds some new, original material and artwork.
+Following a successful Kickstarter campaign in 2016, a second book pertaining to the "Burning Wheel Gold" edition line was edited, the "Burning Wheel Codex", which updates the material from the Adventure, Monster and Magic Burner books for the previous Revised edition to the Gold rules, and also adds some new, original material and artwork.

 Related games

 Luke Crane also wrote Burning Empires, a science fiction RPG based on the Iron Empires graphic novels by Christopher Moeller.
 Burning Empires shares many mechanics with Burning Wheel, and was released at Gen Con 2006.

-Luke has penned another full game, entitled Mouse Guard, which uses a simplified version of the Burning Wheel system and is set in the world of the Mouse Guard comics.
+Crane also wrote Mouse Guard, which uses a simplified version of the Burning Wheel system and is set in the world of the Mouse Guard comics.
 It won Best Role-Playing Game at the 2009 Origins Awards.
 Another game in this line is Torchbearer.